thingwave/client-skeleton-java-spring/README.md

 # Arrowhead Client Skeletons (Java Spring-Boot)
 ##### The project provides client skeletons for the Arrowhead Framework 4.1.3

+### How to use client skeletons?

+* Refer the `client-library-${version}` located in `client-mvn-repo` folder as a dependency in your project, or
-These skeletons are to be extended with your own application code.
+* Fork this repo and extend the skeletons with your own application code

 ### Requirements